imrafaelmerino/JIO/README.md

    number 3000!"
 If an error occurs the service returns -1, and the frontend will not display the message.
 4. Crucially, the signup service is designed to perform all these operations in parallel.
 This includes the request to Google for address validation and the MongoDB operations, which encompass both data persistence and counting.
+5. The signup service also returns a timestamp indicating the instant the user became a member.
+This timestamp can be used by the frontend to show the user the exact date and time they joined.

 ### Response Structure